pact-foundation/pact-python/examples/e2e/README.md

 # Introduction

-This is an e2e example to show the provider verification working for both cli and python api.
+This is an e2e example to show the provider verification working for both CLI and Python API.

-Note in this example we are within conftest we are creating a Broker instance.
+Note: in this example within conftest we are creating a Broker instance.
 This is purely to help demonstrate using Pact Broker in the code and you are strongly advised to set up a persistent Broker or use Pactflow

 ## Setup